Flavor Matters, but Matter Flavors: Matter Effects on Flavor Composition of Astrophysical Neutrinos: Results

-In this case, both $\pi$-decay and $\mu$-damped are completely displaced from their VO expected regions in the flavor triangle, see Fig.~\ref{money_Fig} (right panel).
+In this case, both $\pi$-decay and $\mu$-damped are completely displaced from their VO expected regions in the flavor-triangle, see Fig.~\ref{money_Fig} right panel.
 In particular, $\mu$-damped and ME can be confused with $n$-decay and VO, while $\pi$-decay and ME can be confused with $\mu$-damped and VO.

 For both processes,